mrcMesen/mrcMesen/README.md

 🚀 I enjoy building innovative apps
 🌱 I love learning and teaching

-[JS Dev] Focus on ReactJs and NextJs, React-Native, NodeJs.
+[JS] Focus on ReactJs and NextJs, React-Native, NodeJs.
+[GO] In progress - BE Services

 - 💬 Ask me about my best projects.
 - 😄 Take a look of this: [marcomesen.com](https://marcomesen.com/)